Brandon-T/brandon-t.github.io/README.md

 # XIO.SoccerPool

-A web-page configured for iOS Over-The-Air Application Installation.
+A web-page configured for iOS Over-The-Air application installation of the XIO.SoccerPool application.